-- 1) ELPAC Score Students must have an Overall Performance Level score of 4. - 2) Teacher Evaluation Student progress as observed by the teacher and student's grades and progress on AWRs in math and English.
+- 1) ELPAC Score Students must have an Overall Performance Level score of 4. - 2) Teacher Evaluation Student progress as observed by the teacher, as well as student's grades and progress on AWRs in math and English.
 A grade of C or higher in both courses.
 For grades TK-8 students, their progress toward standard mastery must be Meeting or Exceeding Expectations. - 3) Parent Opinion and Consultation Parents will be invited to and are strongly encouraged to participate in a phone conference, as noted in the Parent Notification Letter of Reclassification. - 4) English Language Proficiency EL student's English language proficiency will be compared with that of an English Proficient Student.
-This will take the form of the STAR 360 Assessment and/or SBAC scores.
+This will take the form of the AR STAR Assessment or SBAC scores.
 The cut score requirements/criteria are indicated in the chart below.

 Criterion 4

+SBAC (ELA) Star Reading Star Early Literacy

-Grade SBA (ELA) Performance Level Star Reading (Star Enterprise-Scale Score) Star Early Literacy (Star Enterprise-Scale Score)
+Grade Performance Level (Star Enterprise-Scale Score) (Star Enterprise-Scale Score)

 TK/K n/a 730/ OR 730

 1 n/a 789/ OR 789

 2 n/a 917 N/A

-3 Standard nearly met/ OR 969 N/A
+3 Standard nearly met/OR 969 N/A

-4 Standard nearly met/ OR 1005 N/A
+4 Standard nearly met/OR 1005 N/A

-5 Standard nearly met/ OR 1040 N/A
+5 Standard nearly met/OR 1040 N/A

-6 Standard nearly met/ OR 1070 N/A
+6 Standard nearly met/OR 1070 N/A

-7 Standard nearly met/ OR 1088 N/A
+7 Standard nearly met/OR 1088 N/A

-8 Standard nearly met/ OR 1103 N/A
+8 Standard nearly met/OR 1103 N/A

 9 n/a 1125 N/A

 10 n/a 1131 N/A

-11 Standard nearly met/ OR 1139 N/A
+11 Standard nearly met/OR 1139 N/A

 12 n/a 1148 N/A